mlswg/wg-materials/interim-2019-01/README.md

 If you wish to observe the meeting but not actively participate, you are strongly urged to attend remotely.

-Attendees should also note the [agenda](agenda.md) (still TBD), as some topics will be considered out-of-scope for this meeting.
+Attendees should also note the [agenda](agenda.md), as some topics will be considered out-of-scope for this meeting.

 * Registration is closed.